toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2020/how-to-use-middlewares-in-vapor-4/index.md

 ---
 type: post
-slug: how-to-use-middlewares-in-vapor-4
 title: How to use middlewares in Vapor 4?
 description: Learn how to create middlewares for a Vapor based server side Swift application to handle common routing functionalities.
 publication: 2020-03-17 16:20:00
-tags: Vapor
+tags:
+    - vapor
+    - server
 authors:
     - tibor-bodecs
 ---

 ## What is a middleware?